Day of the Sun: Celebration

 The state serves special foods such as meat and liquor as well as necessities to the people on the Day of the Sun to signal that all well-being is thanks to the care of the leader.
 The state tries to maintain a stable supply of electricity for the day to allow people to watch television, while theaters show special movies.
 The food situation varies.
 According to North Korean defector Kim Hyun-hwa: "The Sun Festival is one of the few occasions during which everyone can eat to their heart's content.
 Even those who go hungry on a regular basis usually manage to obtain three meals on this day.
 This is because North Korea marks it as the biggest holiday for the Korean people."
 However, in 2015 the state reportedly failed to distribute rations and did not deliver middle-school uniforms that schoolchildren were expecting to receive.

 Children under the age of 12 receive bags of 1 kg of candy and cookies at ceremonies at school.
-Upon receiving this gift, they have to bow in front of portraits of Kim Il Sung and Kim Jong Il in the classroom and say: "Thank you, the Great Leader Grandfather!
+Upon receiving this gift, they bow in front of portraits of Kim Il Sung and Kim Jong Il in the classroom and say: "Thank you, the Great Leader Grandfather!
 And, thank you Father!"
 Schoolchildren also prepare performances well in advance.
 On the 11th through 12th their teachers choose the best ones for the Day of the Sun.
 The Day of the Sun is one of the few occasions on which the Korean Children's Union admits new members.

 Government and business offices, banks, and retail close for the Day of the Sun.
 It is also a common holiday for weddings.
 The Day of the Sun is followed by two days of rest, making it a three-day holiday.
-The day following the Day of the Sun typically features political meetings in which the Ten Principles of the ideological system are sworn allegiance for.
+The day following the Day of the Sun typically features political meetings in which the attendees swear allegiance to the Ten Principles of the ideological system.

 Arirang Mass Games were often held on the Day of the Sun until 2013.